 The truth is that most surrogates in Australia are lucky to break-even at the end of their surrogacy journey.
 Most surrogates end up out-of-pocket.
 There’s a few reasons for this – one is that the Australian laws are pretty strict on what can and cannot be reimbursed for the surrogate’s expenses.
-In Victoria, for example, a surrogate cannot be reimbursed for lost income.
+In Victoria, for example, a surrogate’s can now be reimbursed for lost income, but that wasn’t always the case.
 I’ve heard some lawyers demanding to see copies of the surrogate’s bank account statements to ensure she isn’t making money out of surrogacy.

 Another reason why surrogates are out of pocket is because we are, generally speaking, very proud.
 We don’t like asking for help, and we certainly don’t like asking for money.
 Have you ever had to ask another couple to help pay your bills?
 Money conversations are difficult in many households, let alone with other people.
 Many surrogates report being out of pocket because they didn’t like asking their intended parents to cover small costs like hospital parking, petrol, pregnancy vitamins, maternity wear, and even days off work.
 Surrogates don’t want to add any extra burden to their intended parents, who are often already spending so much money on IVF costs, counsellors and lawyers.
 So, we just bear the cost ourselves.
 And you know what?
 Often, it’s easier to bear the cost and forget about it, than it is to raise it with our intended parents and ask for money.